Based in | Hushmail |

 Beyond that, thanks to OpenPGP encryption being done on their servers instead of the client, Hushmail has the capability to record your passphrase, giving them the ability to decrypt your messages.

 In short, if you don’t mind Hushmail employees, along with the United States and Canadian governments reading your encrypted messages, and you don’t mind paying a premium price for the features they offer, Hushmail might work for you.
-But unless you need their specialized business features, I suggest looking elsewhere.
+But, unless you need their specialized business features, I suggest looking elsewhere.

 ProtonMail Review